Velma Pollard

-Velma Pollard (born 1937) is a Jamaican poet and fiction writer.
+Velma Pollard (26 March 1937 – 1 February 2025) was a Jamaican poet and fiction writer.
 Among her most noteworthy works are Shame Trees Don't Grow Here (1991) and Leaving Traces (2007).
-She is known for the melodious and expressive mannerisms in her work.
-She is the sister of Erna Brodber.
+She was known for the melodious and expressive mannerisms in her work.
+She was the sister of writer Erna Brodber.

-Early life and education
+Background

-Velma Pollard was born in 1937 to a farmer and school teacher in Woodside, Saint Mary Parish, Jamaica.
+Velma Pollard was born on 26 March 1937 to a farmer and school teacher in Woodside, Saint Mary Parish, Jamaica.
 Both Velma and her sister Erna expressed interest in the arts at a young age.
 Pollard attended Excelsior High School in Kingston, Jamaica.
-She went on to attend the University College of the West Indies, where she read languages.
-She has a Master's degree in English and Education from Columbia University and McGill University respectively.
+She went on to attend the University College of the West Indies, where she read Languages.
+She earned a Master's degree in English and Education from Columbia University and McGill University respectively.
+Pollard died in Kingston on 1 February 2025, at the age of 87.

 Career

-Her interest in writing began at an early age; at the age of seven, she won her first prize for a poem.
+Her interest in writing began at an early age; when she was seven years old, she won her first prize for a poem.
 It was not until 1975 that she became eager to have her work published.
-She sent her work to various journals, including the Jamaica Journal.
-Since 1988, her work has been published in several mediums, including The Women's Press and Canoe Press.
-She has published several anthologies and five poetry books.
-Her novel Karl won the Casa de las Americas literary prize in 1992.
-Since her retirement, Pollard has a continued presence at the University of West Indies as a senior lecturer.
+She submitted her work to various journals, including the Jamaica Journal.
+Since 1988, her writing was published in several mediums, and appeared in such anthologies as Jamaica Woman: An Anthology of Poems (edited by Pamela Mordecai and Mervyn Morris, 1980), Her True-True Name (edited by Pamela Mordecai and Betty Wilson), and Daughters of Africa (edited by Margaret Busby, 1992).
+Pollard published four poetry collections, in addition to writing fiction.
+Her book Karl won the Casa de las Americas literary prize in 1992.
+After her retirement, Pollard had a continued presence at the University of West Indies as a senior lecturer.